bfox9900/CAMEL99/README.md

     - new SCROLL is smaller 6 bytes and takes only 1 line of heap memory but 12% slower.
     - also new scroll is more multi-tasking friendly
     - old faster scroll is still selectable with conditional compile control.
+Jan 31 2018
+   - change TICKTOCK.HSF file to use the "JIFF" as the basic time unit This is 16.66 MS so while it is counting the cooperative tasker has plenty of time to service a round-robin task Queue.
+   - Used the new timer and improved Multi-tasker to build a background sound list player (/lib/bgsound.fth)

 ----------------------------------------------------------------------------
 ## Description
 The file called CAMEL99 is a binary program file that should load and run on the TI-99 computer with the EDITOR/ASSEMBLER cartridge plugged into the console.
 The Forth system that is created is mostly true to the original Camel Forth by Brad Rodriguez but it has a few optimizations to better handle the low speed of the TI-99 computer.
 Mostly notably the dictionary search has been re-written in Assembler and is called (FIND).
 (See: 9900FAST.HSF)